KONDIUMAVARALAKSHMI/kafka-spark-streaming-pipeline/README.md

 - [Troubleshooting](#troubleshooting)
 - [Technical Details](#technical-details)

-## 🎯 Project Overview

-This project demonstrates a complete real-time data pipeline architecture suitable for:

-- **Real-time Analytics**: Process streaming events to generate live insights
-- **Fraud Detection**: Monitor user behavior patterns in real-time
-- **Live Monitoring**: Track system metrics and user activities as they happen
-- **Data Lake**: Archive all events for historical analysis
+## 💡 Why this project?

+Real-time processing is a huge part of modern data engineering.
+I wanted to build an end-to-end flow to understand:
+- How Kafka manages streaming event topics.
+- How Spark handles stateful operations (like tracking a user's session time).
+- How to make sure no data is lost even if a service restarts.

-### Key Technologies
+### Components Used

-- **Apache Kafka**: Distributed event streaming platform
+- **Apache Kafka**: For the initial event ingestion.
-- **Apache Spark Streaming**: Real-time data processing engine
+- **Spark Structured Streaming**: The core engine for processing logic.
-- **PostgreSQL**: Relational database for real-time aggregations
-- **Docker & Docker Compose**: Container orchestration
-- **Parquet**: Columnar storage format for the data lake
+- **PostgreSQL**: Where the final analytics are stored.
+- **Docker**: To keep all these services easy to ship and run anywhere.

 ## 🏗️ Architecture